The Unquestionable Truth (Part 1): Music, writing and recording

-Release and reception
+Release

-The Unquestionable Truth (Part 1) was released as an underground album, without any advertising or promotion.
-Borland disagreed with the decision, suggesting that it was "self-sabotage": "Maybe he was already unhappy with the music, and he didn't really want to put it out there."
-The album sold 37,000 copies during its first week in the United States, peaking at number 24 on the Billboard 200.
+The Unquestionable Truth (Part 1) was released on May 2, 2005.
+Save for the release of a six-minute video clip for "The Truth" on the band's website, it was released as an underground album without any prior advertising, promotion or interviews.
+This decision, done reportedly at Durst's insistence, drew confused responses from several publications and music industry insiders.
+Borland also disagreed with the decision, suggesting that it was "self-sabotage": "Maybe he [Durst] was already unhappy with the music, and he didn't really want to put it out there."
+Durst, on the other hand, was more positive of the EP's no-promotion release: "It felt good to go out there and sell 30 million records and come back and do something that we wouldn't tell anyone about and feel like a real band again that was doing something just because we wanted to do it [...]
+Instead of Wes coming back and let's shove everything down everyone's throat[sic], let's just do something for us."
+When Limp Bizkit's career-spanning Greatest Hitz compilation was released in November 2005, Durst was forced by Geffen Records, the band's label, to do interviews to promote the compilation.

+Upon release, The Unquestionable Truth (Part 1) sold 37,000 copies during its first week in the United States, peaking at number 24 on the Billboard 200.
 In its second week, sales reportedly fell by 67%, with only 12,000 copies sold.
-By March 2006, The Unquestionable Truth (Part 1) had sold 88,000 copies in the United States, numbers which were well below those of Limp Bizkit's past releases.
+By August 2008, the EP had sold 93,000 copies in the United States, numbers which were well below those of Limp Bizkit's past releases.

+Critical reception

-The album received mixed reviews.
-Allmusic's Stephen Thomas Erlewine said that the music is "a step in the right direction – it's more ambitious, dramatic, and aggressive, built on pummeling verses and stop-start choruses."
+The Unquestionable Truth (Part 1) received mixed reviews from critics.
+AllMusic's Stephen Thomas Erlewine said that the EP's music, which he described as "neo-prog alt-metal", is "a step in the right direction – it's more ambitious, dramatic, and aggressive, built on pummeling verses and stop-start choruses."
 However, he felt that the band was being "held back" by Durst, who he called "the most singularly unpleasant, absurd frontman in rock."
-In his book The Essential Rock Discography, Martin Charles Strong gave the album 5 out of 10 stars.

 IGN writer Spence D. wrote, "Given the components of the band—live Limp Bizkit is one tight, intense sonic unit that delivers bristling renditions of their catalog—one would hope that they had chosen to go off the musical deep end and deliver an album that dares to explore rather than rehash.
 Sadly, only a few brief moments of The Unquestionable Truth (Part 1) exhibit this kind of much needed direction.
 Here's to hoping that Part 2 expands on the potential hinted at here."